finboxio/mac-ranch/README.md

 #### Setup dns and reverse proxy containers

-With my system configured to use 127.0.0.1 as a DNS server, running [finboxio/docker-dns](https://github.com/finboxio/docker-dns) via Docker for Mac alongside [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) lets me access this rancher server in my browser at [http://rancher.docker.local]().
+With my system configured to use 127.0.0.1 as a DNS server, running [finboxio/docker-dns](https://github.com/finboxio/docker-dns) via Docker for Mac alongside [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) lets me access this rancher server in my browser at [http://rancher.docker.dev]().

-Additionally running [finboxio/rancher-lb](https://github.com/finboxio/rancher-lb) as a global service (technically it only needs to be on dm-host-1) allows me to access my rancher services at `<service-name>.rancher.local`.
+Additionally running [finboxio/rancher-lb](https://github.com/finboxio/rancher-lb) as a global service (technically it only needs to be on dm-host-1) allows me to access my rancher services at `<service-name>.rancher.dev`.
 Here's a basic configuration, running as a stack named `lb`:

 lb/docker-compose.yml